 If, for whatever reason, a game has quarters (or thirds etc) instead of halves (and the teams are changing ends with each game stage, then simply tap the "Swap ends" button every time the teams swap ends.

-Football Stats focuses on capturing first touches by a player on the ball.
-It is just too demanding to try to capture each kick of the ball.
-Football and futsal move fast enough that just capturing first touches is a sufficient challenge.
-Fortunately, first touches are very informative, especially for teams with a focus on their passing game.
+Football Stats focuses on capturing first touches by a player on the ball and tracking significant movements of the ball around the field when a player chooses to run with the ball.
+It is just too demanding to try to capture each and every kick of the ball.

-The only other thing to learn about the swiping left and right is that the location of the event on the pitch is also recorded.
-That location is determined as the location from which the swipe began.
-Thus, to register a first touch by the team on the left, at their own penalty spot, you would do a swipe right, starting from the penalty spot.
+Once you are comfortable with capturing first touches and allocating them to the correct team by choosing the swipe direction you can progress to capturing the location of first touches.
+When swiping left and right the location of the first touch is also recorded.
+That location is determined as the point on the field where the swipe began.
+To register a first touch by the team on the left, at their own penalty spot, you would do a swipe right, starting from the penalty spot on the left of the field.
 Over time, you will find that your event accuracy improves greatly.
-Event accuracy is useful because Football Stats uses the location of first touches to determine information about passing speeds, and passing distances and overall ability of a team to play forward.
-The less accurate your gestures are, the less useful this information will be.
+Event accuracy is used to estimate passing speeds, passing distances and the overall ability of a team to play forward.
+The less accurate your gestures are, the less useful these estimates will be.

 If you have created a new game while reading this article, try starting the game with a swipe to the left.
 The ball just change to be the color of the team on the left.
 Imagine that they passed the ball backward.
 Show the first touch of the receiving player, also in the team on the left by doing a swipe right from where the ball was received.
 You should see the ball move from the center of the pitch to the location where the pass was received.
 In this way, the location of the ball gives a strong indication of what the app inferred from your swipe gestures.
 For more information, look at the names of the events and the colors of the event borders in the "Event history" shown across the bottom of the "Play" screen.